Jesus to paralyzed man: “Your sins are gone”

 Some Bible experts call attention to the fact that Jesus phrased the forgiveness in the passive voice.
 Instead of saying “I forgive you,” (active voice) Jesus said “Your sins are forgiven.”
 Scholars say that suggests that it was God doing the forgiving and Jesus delivering the message.
 What do you think about that?

-Why do you think Jesus forgave the paralyzed man (9:2) of his sins when the man had not repented or done anything that we typically think a person needs to do to get forgiven?
+Why do you think Jesus forgave the paralyzed man his sins (9:2) when the man had not repented or done anything that we typically think a person needs to do to get forgiven?

 Many people reading the story of Jesus healing the paralyzed man, Christians included, would argue that the Jewish scholars had every right to criticize Jesus for forgiving this man.
 Jesus defended himself by healing the man, implying that this proved Jesus had God’s backing.
 What do you think are some of the arguments the Jewish scholars could have made in response?